FARIHA1999/FARIHA1999/Academic/Participatory.md

 <details>
   <summary><b><a href="t">🛠️ Tools & Techniques Used for Data Collection — <i>Click to view</i></a></b></summary><br>

-**Purpose of the fieldwork**
-To understand the spatial/temporal nature of the informal market, the problems faced by vendors and users, and the roles/relations of local stakeholders.

 **Study setting & participants**
 - **Location:** Around *Iraqi Playground*.
 - **Participants:** Temporary/itinerant vendors and nearby residents.